bsvhackathon/GitPaid/README.md

 ```

 ### 2. Backend Setup
-# Rename .env.template to .env and put in appropriate values (See step 4 and 5)
+### Rename .env.template to .env in /backend and put in appropriate values (See step 4 and 5)

 ```bash
 # Navigate to backend directory